charnacrypto/charnapool/README.md

 cryptonote-universal-pool (forknote edition)
 ====================

-High performance Node.js (with native C addons) mining pool for Forknote based coins such as Bytecoin, Dashcoin, etc..
+High performance Node.js (with native C addons) mining pool for Cryptonote based coins, created with the Forknote software such as Bytecoin, Dashcoin, etc..

 Comes with lightweight example front-end script which uses the pool's AJAX API.